 The first vintage of CRU wines dates from 2004.
 Chuck and Anne’s initial wines were bottled under the Vineyard 29 label – these wines continue to be highly sought out by serious wine enthusiasts and collectors.
 They were producing such limited quantities of the Vineyard 29 wines that they became allocated to their wine club members, leaving no other wine for additional placement in retail locations.
 These wines were from their estate.

 Chuck and Ann decided to start CRU with the intent to produce wines under this label in higher quantities and at a different price point then their Vineyard 29 wines.
 In addition, the sources for the CRU wines are non estate properties but are carefully managed with input from their own vineyard management team.

-That tasting room focuses on the CRU wines but will certainly pour the wines of Vineyard 29.
-Appointments can be made for more private tastings – ultimately through working with local food vendors, they will offer some culinary experiences paired with the wines.
+The tasting room focuses on the CRU wines but will certainly pour the wines of Vineyard 29.
+Appointments can be made for more private tastings – through working with local food vendors, they offer select culinary experiences paired with the wines.
 Several different tasting flights are offered – each one unique to the CRU wines, AIDA wines, a Cabernet Sauvignon only tasting or the Vineyard 29 wines.
 Wines can be ordered by the glass or bottle.